nescioquid/pokeemerald-expansion/docs/install/windows/other_windows_runtimes.md

 # Other Windows runtimes

+> [!WARNING]
-> ⚠️ **Windows 7 and Windows 8 are officially unsupported by Microsoft**.
-Some maintainers are unwilling to maintain the Windows 7/8 instructions.
-These instructions may break in the future, as their fixes take longer than fixes to Windows 10/11 instructions.
+> **Windows 7 and Windows 8 are officially unsupported by Microsoft**. _Some maintainers are unwilling to maintain the Windows 7/8 instructions.
+These instructions may break in the future, as their fixes take longer than fixes to Windows 10/11 instructions._

 On Windows, the project can be built with the following systems: